Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 # Week 1: Personalizing My New Berkeley Home #
 ## Week of 09/05/2024

-After moving to Berkeley, I have moved to a new home and wanted to make it more personal space, hence this week I worked on mini projects for my study table and home.
+After moving to Berkeley, I moved to a new home and wanted to make it more personal space, hence this week I worked on mini projects for my study table and home.

 ## DIY Projects